-The Support Services Division is a group of highly skilled professional men and women who provide an array of essential services to the community.
+The Support Services Division is led by Captain Frank Nunes.
+As the Support Services Commander, Captain Nunes is responsible for the Police Department budget along with leading of a group of highly skilled professional men and women who provide an array of essential services to the community.
 As the name suggests, one of the primary functions is providing support to our uniformed personnel.
 This support takes a variety of forms ranging from the processing of all records and reports, to the follow up investigations by our Detectives and Forensic Specialists.
 The officers and civilian employees of this division spend much of their time working in relative anonymity within the confines of the Police Department.
-The Support Services Division is comprised of two bureaus, Auxiliary Services and Investigations Bureau.
+The Support Services Division is comprised of two bureaus, Administrative Services and Investigations Bureau.

-Auxiliary Services is responsible for all the training of both officers and civilian personnel, Media Relations, Crime Prevention, Community Relations, the Police Explorer Program, the Citizen Assisting Police Volunteer Program, the Citizen Police Academy, the C.E.R.T.
-Program, court liaison, records processing, report transcription, the Property and Evidence unit, purchasing, the Information Technology Unit, Emergency Services Operations and the Field Training Officer Program just to name a few.
+Administrative Services is managed by a Lieutenant with support from several Supervisors.
+They are responsible for all the training of both officers and civilian personnel, Media Relations, Crime Prevention, Community Relations, the Police Explorer Program, the Citizen Assisting Police Volunteer Program, the Citizen Police Academy, the C.E.R.T.
+Program, Communications Bureau, Court Liaison, Records Processing, Report Transcription, the Property and Evidence Unit, Purchasing, the Information Technology Unit, Emergency Services Operations and the Field Training Officer Program just to name a few.

 Annually the Property and Evidence Technician collects and processes over 10,000 pieces of property that is taken as evidence, found property or for safe-keeping.
 Our Police Clerks process over 11,000 reports and almost 32,000 citations annually.
 Our Citizen Assisting Police Volunteers donate over 13,000 hours to the community and the Police Department every year.
 They assist with neighborhood vacation checks, Neighborhood Improvement Task Force inspections, canvassing the City during critical missing person situations, and guide station tours of our police facility.